Teradata offers multiple methods for external data loading, which can be categorized into two groups.

-Fastload and Multiload are the most efficient load utilities, as the data is loaded in blocks of 64 kilobytes of data.
-BTEQ and TPump insert each row separately, using transaction handling (offering rollback functionality).
+Fastload and Multiload are highly efficient load utilities because they load data in 64-kilobyte blocks.
+In contrast, BTEQ and TPump insert each row separately, providing transaction handling with a rollback function.

-- Indexes, triggers, and referential integrity rules have to be removed before loading.
+- Indexes, triggers, and referential integrity rules must be removed before loading.

-- Fastload require the target table to be empty.
+- Fastload requires the target table to be empty.

-The decision about the required load utility is mainly based on the number of source rows and the number of bytes each data row is consuming.
+The required load utility is determined primarily by the number of source rows and the byte consumption per data row.

 Fastload and Multiload are recommended for handling large amounts of data, while BTEQ and TPump are better suited for smaller amounts.
 TPump is particularly useful for active warehousing as it allows for controlled data loading at a specific rate (measured in rows per second).

 I use BTEQ for small data loads, TPUMP for moderate loads up to 500,000 records, and Fastload or Multiload for larger loads exceeding 500,000 records.
 However, it’s important to note that the size of the loaded rows may necessitate bulk load utilities even with smaller numbers of records.